Fully and partially labeled data

-Fully labeled datasets are datasets with a review decision for each record in the dataset.
+Fully labeled datasets are datasets with a labeling decision for each record in the dataset.
 Fully labeled datasets are useful for exploration or simulation purposes (see also What is a simulation? and Project modes).
-See Benchmark Datasets for built-in, fully labeled datasets in ASReview LAB.

 The ASReview research project collects fully labeled datasets published open access.
-The labeled datasets are PRISMA-based reviews on various research topics.
-They can be useful for benchmark projects such as testing the performance of new active learning models.
+The labeled datasets are PRISMA-based systematic reviews or meta-analyses on various research topics.
+They can be useful for teaching purposes or for testing the performance of (new) active learning models.
 The datasets and their metadata are available via the Systematic Review Datasets repository.
 In ASReview LAB, these datasets are referred to as “Benchmark Datasets”.

 Add Dataset step of the project setup, there is a panel

 with all the datasets.
 The datasets can be selected and used directly.